 15. Dawn of the Dead (1978)

 George Romero’s sequel to his seminal no-budget indie Night of the Living Dead (1968) expands the scope of the zombie apocalypse from the original’s remote farmhouse to the greater United States.
-Though Romero’s larger budget allows him a generous number of establishing shots showing the extent of the zombie plague, he sets the majority of the action in a shopping mall, where he focuses on four humans, led by Peter (Ken Foree), who must rid the place of zombies before they can set up home.
+Though Romero’s larger budget allows him a generous number of establishing shots showing the extent of the zombie plague, he sets the majority of the action in a shopping mall.
+Here he focuses on four survivors, led by Peter (Ken Foree), who must rid the place of the undead ghouls before they can set up home.

 Romero’s vision in this film has been justly lauded for the way it skewers consumer society: Americans = shoppers = zombies.
 But what’s more engrossing is his depiction of how an ad hoc family comes together to create a facsimile of normality amidst apocalypse.
 For all his fame as a zombie scenarist, the director (he also edited) isn’t interested in the undead at all.
 Human behavior under pressure is what fascinates him.